 When you’ve gotten the diagnosis you keep seeing the assessment team for a while at the same time as treatment is started.
 This time is sometimes called ”real life experience”, and if you haven’t lived according to your gender identity you usually start now.
 That means coming out to those around you about your gender identity.

 Depending on your health and wishes you can get a number of different treatments and surgeries.
 No form of treatment is mandatory.
 Everyone can, together with the assessment team and other doctors, decide what suits them.
 In principal the whole treatment is covered by the high-cost protection for medications and doctor’s visits.
 For non-binary persons younger than 18 years, the health care is very limited.

 Hormone treatment is either given in the form of testosterone or oestrogen.
 In healthcare testosterone is usually called “masculinizing hormone treatment” and oestrogen “feminizing hormone treatment”, but all bodies produce both these hormones.
 The effects of the treatments is comparable to puberty.
 Some parts of the body aren’t affected by the treatment.
 If you stop taking hormones some changes will be reversed while others are permanent.
 Those who want to keep all the effects, hormone treatment is therefore life long.

-Testosterone is either given as a shot every ten to twelve weeks or as a gel that is applied to the body every day.
-The shot is usually given at a health centre.
+Testosterone is usually either given as a shot every ten to twelve weeks or as a gel that is applied to the body every day.
+The shot is often given at a health centre.
 With testosterone treatment you will most likely get a darker voice, facial hair, greater muscle mass and an increase in bodily hair.
-Menstruation ceases, which means it’s hard to get pregnant as long as you’re under treatment.
+Bleedings (menstruation) ceases, which means it’s hard (but not impossible) to get pregnant as long as you’re under treatment.